Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Domain Specific Results

 We are ready to show that (\ref{Line:PaschNegation}) implies that $G$ contains $K_{2, 3}=(V_1,V_2,E)$ as a minor with $V_1 = \{x,y\}$ and $V_2= \{u, v, w\}$.
 By (\ref{Line:PaschNegation}), there are shortest paths $P_{uv}$ between $u, v$ with $x\in P_{uv}$ and $P_{uw}$ between $u, w$ with $y\in P_{uw}$.
 Let $u'$ be the common vertex of $P_{ux}$ and $P_{uy}$ that has the maximum distance to $u$.
 It must be the case that $u' \neq x$, $u' \neq y$, and $x$ (resp. $y$) lies on the subpath $P_{u'v}$ of $P_{uv}$ (resp. $P_{u'w}$ of $P_{uw}$), as otherwise the disjointness condition in (\ref{Line:PaschNegation}) does not hold.
 Moreover, as $\cg(\{v, y\})\cap \cg(\{x, w\}) = \emptyset$ by (\ref{Line:PaschNegation}), the subpaths $P_{xv}$ of $P_{u'v}$ and $P_{yw}$ of $P_{u'w}$ must be vertex disjoint.
 Hence, $G$ contains the subgraph depicted in Fig.~\ref{graph:1} (it suffices to consider only one shortest path between $u'$ and $u$).
 Regarding the shortest paths between $v$ and $y$, note that none of them can contain $u'$, as otherwise $x \in \cg(\{v, y\})$ and thus, $\cg(\{v, y\})\cap \cg(\{x, w\})$ would be non-empty.
 Furthermore, by (\ref{Line:PaschNegation}), they cannot contain $x$ and $w$.
 In a similar way, none of the shortest paths between $x$ and $w$ contains $u', y, v$.
 Combining these properties with the one implied by (\ref{Line:PaschNegation}) that all shortest paths between $v$ and $y$ are pairwise vertex disjoint with all shortest path between $w$ and $x$, we have that $G$ contains the subgraph given in Fig.~\ref{graph:2}.
 The minor $K_{2, 3}$ claimed in the theorem is then obtained from this subgraph by edge contraction (cf. Fig. \ref{graph:3}).

 \end{proof}

-\begin{remark} The converse of Theorem~\ref{thm:outerplanar} does not hold, implying that $K_{2,3}$ as a forbidden minor does not characterize the Kakutani property for closure systems over graphs.
+\begin{remark} We note that the converse of Theorem~\ref{thm:outerplanar} does \textit{not} hold, implying that $K_{2,3}$ as a forbidden minor does not characterize the Kakutani property for closure systems over graphs.
 Indeed, for all complete graphs $K_n = (V,E)$, the corresponding closure system $(V, 2^V)$ is Kakutani.
 The claim then follows by noting that $K_{2,3}$ is a minor of $K_n$ for all $n \geq 5$. \end{remark}

 In Corollary~\ref{cor:outerplanar} below we formulate an immediate implication of Theorem~\ref{thm:outerplanar}.
-We recall that a graph is \textit{outerplanar} if it can be embedded in the plane such that there are no two edges crossing in an interior point and all vertices lie on the outer face. \begin{Corollary} For any outerplanar graph $G=(V,E)$, the corresponding $\cg$-closure system $\vclog$ is Kakutani. \end{Corollary} \begin{proof} It follows directly from Theorem~\ref{thm:outerplanar} together with the characterization result of outerplanar graphs by \citeauthyear{Chartrand/Harary/1967}. \end{proof} The corollary above applies also to trees, as they are (special) outerplanar graphs.
-This allows, among others, for a direct application of Theorem~\ref{thm:outerplanar} to vertex classification in trees; we report some experimental results on this problem in Section~\ref{sec:ExperimentalResults}.
+We recall that a graph is \textit{outerplanar} if it can be embedded in the plane such that there are no two edges crossing in an interior point and all vertices lie on the outer face. \begin{Corollary} For any outerplanar graph $G=(V,E)$, the corresponding $\cg$-closure system $\vclog$ is Kakutani. \end{Corollary} \begin{proof} It follows directly from Theorem~\ref{thm:outerplanar} together with the characterization result of outerplanar graphs by \cite{Chartrand/Harary/1967}. \end{proof} Note that the corollary above applies also to trees, as they are (special) outerplanar graphs.
+Though the result for trees is well-known, it is typically derived directly from the Pasch axiom.
+In contrast, we obtain it as an immediate consequence of Theorem~\ref{thm:outerplanar}.